Azure/azure-sdk-for-net/sdk/monitor/OpenTelemetry.Exporter.AzureMonitor/README.md

 ## Key concepts

-This exporter sends traces to the configured Azure Monitor Resource using HTTP.
-IP address used by the Azure Monitor is documented in [IP addresses used by Application Insights and Log Analytics](https://docs.microsoft.com/azure/azure-monitor/app/ip-addresses#outgoing-ports).
+This exporter sends traces to the configured Azure Monitor Resource using HTTPS.
+IP addresses used by the Azure Monitor is documented in [IP addresses used by Application Insights and Log Analytics](https://docs.microsoft.com/azure/azure-monitor/app/ip-addresses#outgoing-ports).

 ## Examples